fenhl/OoT-Randomizer/README.md

 * Additional setup required.
 For now, it is recommended to run the randomizer via the `test-rs.py` script.
 * Performance improvements.
+* Decompressing the base rom works on all platforms.

 Differences between [`dev-fenhl`](https://github.com/fenhl/OoT-Randomizer) and [`Dev-R`](https://github.com/Roman971/OoT-Randomizer):